sk364/new-papers/README.md

 * Cosine similarity technique generates the similarity score between each article and the abstract
 * Top N articles are then filtered from it

+Steps followed to predict the categories:

+* Load dataset
+* Split it into train-test sets
+* Build a Linear SVC classifier
+* Fit the grid search CV model on training set with the set of parameters
+* Save the resulting model
+* Load the saved model on event of new abstract
+* Predict using the model

 Learning about how TF-IDF works has been the most interesting part of this project, giving me insights as to how many NLP applications are based upon it.
 While it was mostly fun to bring this project to life, the hardest part was to understand how to save the preprocessed model and the matrix and finally apply it as needed when the user invokes the search query.

 ### Improvement